Skip to Content

 No amount of asbestos exposure is considered safe.
 Veterans and others who worked on ships containing asbestos materials may be at risk of diseases such as mesothelioma, asbestosis and asbestos lung cancer.
 It can take decades after exposure for these illnesses to present symptoms.

-Individuals who believe they may have been exposed to asbestos on a ship built before 1980 should talk to their doctor.
+Individuals who believe they may have been exposed to asbestos on a ship should talk to their doctors.

 04. Asbestos Lawsuits